apetroni/openfinMQ/README.md

 }
 ````

+## Disclaimers
+* This is an open source project and all are encouraged to contribute.
+* Its possible that the repo is not actively maintained.

-## Questions?
+## Support
-shoot an email to support@openfin.co
+Please enter an issue in the repo for any questions or problems.
+<br> Alternatively, please contact us at support@openfin.co